JLeData/music-genre-and-artist-analysis/data_cleaning/procedures.md

 DROP COLUMN time_signature;

 -- Attempt at using BEGIN, ROLLBACK, COMMIT, but an error message occurred saying transaction statements are not supported.

--- Alter table is a success, 3 columns remain: song_title, artist_table_4, and genre
+-- Alter table is a success, 3 columns remain: song_title, artist_table_4, and genre.

 -- Due to using the free version of Big Query, there are limitations on updating data types.

 -- Example (not applicable due to limitations):

 UPDATE music-artist-411616.spotify.most_streamed_artists